Taurus PT24/7

 The Taurus PT 24/7 is a semi-automatic pistol using the short type of recoil operation, and available in various models with double-action-only (DAO) and double action/single-action-type trigger actions.

+History

-Using a hammerless, striker-fired design, these pistols are manufactured by Forjas Taurus S/A (Taurus Forge) in Porto Alegre Brazil and distributed in the United States by their subsidiary Taurus USA.
+PT 24/7 pistols are manufactured by Forjas Taurus S/A (Taurus Forge) in Porto Alegre Brazil and distributed in the United States by their subsidiary Taurus USA.

 The 24/7 product line was designed for the civilian concealed carry firearms market, and as backup weapons for law enforcement officers.

-In 2016, the PT24/7 was included in the settlement of a lawsuit which alleged that it, and certain other Taurus handguns, could fire accidentally if dropped and that Taurus covered up the safety defects.
-Without admitting guilt, the company paid $39 million, extended the warranties, and recalled the pistols for repair.
 As of April 2017, the manufacturer's website says that it is no longer being made.
 It has been superseded by the 24/7/G2.

-Design features
+Design

-The 24/7 pistol features an injection molded polymer frame with blued carbon steel, stainless steel, or titanium slides.
+The 24/7 pistol features a hammerless, striker-fired design and an injection molded polymer frame with blued carbon steel, stainless steel, or titanium slides.

 Available cartridge chamberings include 9×19mm Parabellum, .40 Smith & Wesson, and .45 ACP.
 Magazine capacities vary between 6, 10, 12, 14, 15 and 17 rounds depending on model and caliber.
-The PT 24/7 pistols share several safety innovations with other Taurus product lines, including a positive firing pin block as well as the 'Taurus Safety Latch', a transfer bar safety which prevents firing of the pistol unless the trigger is pulled.
-Together these safeties assure that the pistol will not fire if it is accidentally dropped; selected models have been certified as satisfying the California drop safety requirement.
-In 2016, the pistols were recalled due to a failure of this safety feature.

-All 24/7 models also include a frame-mounted manual safety lever, and are equipped with an integrated firearm locking safety system, which Taurus calls the ‘Taurus Security System' (TSS).
 24/7 pistols are also equipped with a visible/tactile loaded chamber indicator and a dust cover Picatinny accessory rail integration system, allowing for the attachment of accessories such as laser sights or tactical lights.

 Sights on 24/7 pistols vary by model, basic models are equipped with fixed open iron sights with a single high contrast/visibility dot on the front sight.
 Three-dot sights and Heinie ‘Straight Eight’ combat sights are available for the Pro and OSS models, as well as Tritium night sights.

 Handling characteristics of 24/7 pistols are enhanced by features such as an ambidextrous decocking lever and ergonometric design which Taurus calls 'Memory pads', consisting of various grooves which promote proper consistent hand placement for superior handling control.

 In addition, a secure grasp of the pistol grip is afforded by a high adhesion gripping surface.
 An option on selected basic 24/7 pistols and standard on Pro models is a soft, ribbed, non-slip, hand-conforming grip which Taurus dubbed the ‘Ribber’.

+Safety

+The PT 24/7 pistols share several safety innovations with other Taurus product lines, including a positive firing pin block as well as the 'Taurus Safety Latch', a transfer bar safety which prevents firing of the pistol unless the trigger is pulled.

+Together these safeties assure that the pistol will not fire if it is accidentally dropped; selected models have been certified as satisfying the California drop safety requirement.

+All 24/7 models also include a frame-mounted manual safety lever, and are equipped with an integrated firearm locking safety system, which Taurus calls the ‘Taurus Security System' (TSS).